Kyle Calder

-Kyle Charles Calder (born January 5, 1979) is a Canadian former professional ice hockey forward who played in the National Hockey League (NHL) for the Chicago Blackhawks, Philadelphia Flyers, Detroit Red Wings, Los Angeles Kings, and Anaheim Ducks.
+Kyle Charles Calder (January 5, 1979 – June 15, 2026) was a Canadian professional ice hockey forward who played in the National Hockey League (NHL) for the Chicago Blackhawks, Philadelphia Flyers, Detroit Red Wings, Los Angeles Kings, and Anaheim Ducks.

 Playing career

 Calder began his career by playing junior hockey for the Regina Pats of the Western Hockey League (WHL).
 After scoring 59 points in his sophomore season, he was drafted in the fifth round of the 1997 draft by the Chicago Blackhawks.
 After his fourth season where he scored 88 points between two teams, he was rewarded with his first professional contract.

-Calder began his career by playing for the Cleveland Lumberjacks, the Blackhawks' International Hockey League (IHL) affiliate.
+He began his career by playing for the Cleveland Lumberjacks, the Blackhawks' International Hockey League (IHL) affiliate.
 He also came up to play in the NHL for the first time that season, playing in eight games.
 During that time, he also got his first NHL goal.

-The following year, after the collapse of the IHL, Calder began and ended his season with the Norfolk Admirals, their new American Hockey League (AHL) affiliate.
-For a good portion of the season he played for the Blackhawks, appearing in over forty games.
+The following year, after the collapse of the IHL, Calder began and ended his season with the Norfolk Admirals, the Blackhawks's new American Hockey League (AHL) affiliate.
+For a good portion of the season he played for the Blackhawks themselves, appearing in over forty games.

 Starting in the 2001–02 NHL season, Calder stayed in the NHL.
-During the lockout, he spent a brief time in Sweden.
+During the lockout, he spent a brief time in the Swedish Hockey League.
 He came back to the NHL stronger than ever that season.
 He led the Blackhawks in goals, assists, and points.